tonsky/Sublime-Executor/README.md

 Simple plugin that walks your current working directories, finds all files marked as executable and let you run them inside Sublime Text.

-Gives you five basic commands:
+Gives you these basic commands:

 - Executor: Execute (`executor_execute`)
 - Executor: Execute with Args (`executor_execute_with_args`)